 - When you purchase in bulk, it really saves you money.

 Is a video production retainer right for your business?

 Before you consider a retainer, evaluate your video production schedule for the year ahead.
-If you have for instance a requirement for 3 videos every month and overall, a sizeable amount of content that needs creating, a video retainer works as a great idea.
+If you have for instance a requirement for multiple videos every month or a short term project that needs to produced with a quick turnaround time, a video retainer is a great idea.